FACTBOX-Key economic policy stances of Japan's next PM candidates - NewsBreak

 A former defence minister and a rival of Abe, Ishiba has been a vocal critic of Abenomics, saying the policies made stock-holders rich by propping up share prices but brought few benefits to workers.

-In an interview with Reuters last year, Ishiba said Japan’s fiscal and monetary stimulus measures have become so big that rolling them back could destabilise the economy.
+In an interview with Reuters last year, Ishiba said Japan’s fiscal and monetary stimulus measures had become so big that rolling them back could destabilise the economy.

 He keeps a distance from advocates of big spending.
-In the interview, Ishiba voiced caution over cutting Japan’s sales tax or offering blanket payouts, saying any aid must be targeted to households and small firms hit hardest by the pandemic.
+In the interview, Ishiba voiced caution over cutting the sales tax or offering blanket payouts, saying any aid must be targeted to households and small firms hit hardest by the pandemic. ($1 = 110.2800 yen) (Reporting by Leika Kihara, Tetsushi Kajimoto, Daniel Leussink and Kantaro Komiya; Editing by Sam Holmes and Michael Perry)

 Comments / 0